LevonTonyan/tf-lab/general_task.md

 - Check your efforts through the proctor gitlab pipeline.

 ## TASK 8 - Configure application instances behind a Load Balancer

+**Note**: In this task we are going to join all resources created before to run a compute node using template with a start-up script.
+See [deployment diagram](#deployment-diagram).

 Ensure that the current directory is  `~/tf-epam-lab/compute`.